 After having something to eat we gathered our backpacks and jumped into the sea of tourists to have a closer look at the Palace of Westminster.

 The initial royal palace was constructed in the 11th century and was the primary residence of the English monarchy since then.
 In 1512 it was destroyed by a fire.
 After that, since the 13th century, it served as the home of the Parliament of England and also as the seat of the Royal Courts of Justice.
 In 1834 an even greater fire ravaged the heavily rebuilt House of Parliament and the only significant medieval structures to survive were Westminster Hall.
 It has since been rebuilt.

 We walked around the complex admiring the architecture of the buildings and mastery of the people who have skillfully carved almost every surface.
 It was breathtakingly beautiful.
 I regretted not pre-booking an inside tour.
 It is something I would like to do on my next visit.

-We returned to Parliament Square and we could hear some music playing at some distance.
-Walking in that direction we reached near Hyde park where some very enthusiastic young musicians were playing African drums.
-A lot of people were gathered there listening to the vibrant music and enjoying the perfect day in the sun.
+We returned to Parliament Square and we could hear music playing at some distance.
+Walking in that direction we reached Hyde Park where some very enthusiastic young musicians were playing African drums.
+A lot of people were gathered there listening to the energetic beats and enjoying the perfect day in the sun.

 It has been a perfect morning so far.
 We walked from there passing the Churchill’s War Rooms and Horse Guards Parade which is a large parade ground for annual ceremonies.
-It was being prepared for Trooping the Colour (see post Buckingham Palace Trafalgar Square and the National Gallery) ceremony on next Saturday.
-We went to the Trafalgar Square where we had lunch and prepared ourselves to tackle the National Portrait Gallery which I will write about in my next post.
+It was being prepared for the Trooping the Colour ceremony.
+We went to Trafalgar Square where we had lunch and prepared ourselves to tackle the National Portrait Gallery which I will write about in my next post.